Enforcement and Compliance, International Trade Administration, Department of Commerce.

 These cash deposit requirements, when imposed, shall remain in effect until further notice.

-above, we find that Hyosung has provided sufficient evidence, based on the totality of the circumstances under Commerce's successor-in-interest criteria, to demonstrate that Hyosung Heavy Industries Corporation is the successor-in-interest to Hyosung Corporation.
-Accordingly, we intend to instruct CBP to continue collecting deposits from Hyosung Heavy Industries Corporation, and any entries of merchandise produced by Hyosung Corporation, at the rate assigned to Hyosung pursuant to these final results.
+As explained above, we find that Hyosung has provided sufficient evidence, based on the totality of the circumstances under Commerce's successor-in-interest criteria, to demonstrate that HIIC is the successor-in-interest to Hyosung.
+Accordingly, effective the date of publication of these final results, we intend to instruct CBP to begin collecting deposits from HHIC at the rate assigned to Hyosung pursuant to these final results.

 Notification to Importers Regarding the Reimbursement of Duties

-This notice also serves as a final reminder to importers of their responsibility under 19 CFR 351.402(f) to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during the POR.
-Failure to comply with this requirement could result in Commerce's presumption that reimbursement of antidumping duties did occur and the subsequent assessment of doubled antidumping duties.
+This notice also serves as a final reminder to importers of their responsibility under 19 CFR 351.402(f) to file a certificate regarding the reimbursement of antidumping and/or countervailing duties prior to liquidation of the relevant entries during the POR.
+Failure to comply with this requirement could result in Commerce's presumption that reimbursement of antidumping and/or countervailing duties did occur and the subsequent assessment of doubled antidumping duties.